Interested in Becoming Catholic?

 How someone comes to consider joining the Catholic Church is unique to each individual.
 Years of marriage to a Catholic spouse, conversations with a Catholic friend or co-worker, or even something written or viewed in the media can move an adult toward membership in the Catholic Church.
 Informally, this can go on for years!

 Some of the inquirers become firm in their desire for initiation and decide that they would like to begin more formal study of the teachings and practices of the Catholic Church.
-The unbaptized are admitted into the next step through a special ceremony called the Rite of Acceptance into the Order of Catechumens.
-For the baptized, this step is called the Rite of Welcome.
+The unbaptized are admitted into the next step through a special ceremony called the Rite for Entrance into the Catechumenate.
+For the baptized, this step is called the Rite of Welcoming the Candidates.
 In this ritual, the Church symbolically claims those preparing for baptism for Christ by signing them with the cross.

 After this rite, those preparing for baptism are called catechumens.
 This name indicates that they are learning the teachings of the Church and beginning to accept Catholic tradition and practices.
 Those who have already been baptized continue as candidates.